rapid7/vm-console-client-ruby/docs/PolicyApi.md

 opts = {
   page: 0, # Integer | The index of the page (zero-based) to retrieve.
   size: 10, # Integer | The number of records per page to retrieve.
-  sort: ["sort_example"] # Array<String> | The criteria to sort the records by, in the format: `property[,ASC|DESC]`.
+  sort: ['sort_example'] # Array<String> | The criteria to sort the records by, in the format: `property[,ASC|DESC]`.
 The default sort order is ascending.
 Multiple sort criteria can be specified using multiple sort query parameters.
 }

 begin